pbosetti/twt/README.markdown

     % twt logout

-Read friends of user timelines
+Read friends or user timelines
 ------------------------------

 To read you friends timeline, your own timeline, and the tweets mentioning you, simply issue: